 - I'm a Humanitarian: According to captured peasants, Melvin's appetites have extended this far.

-- Pop goes the Halfling: When you kill Melvin he explodes into a disgusting mess of bile; when you find him in his Ironic hell, this become a gameplay element.
+- Pop Goes the Human: When you kill Melvin he explodes into a disgusting mess of bile; when you find him in his Ironic hell, this become a gameplay element.

 - Ironic Hell: For his gluttony, he wound up in a hell of killer pumpkins and exploding sheep, where he eats endless amounts of food and is unable to stop until he literally explodes... only to be re-incarnated and made to repeat this over and over and over again for all eternity.
 At the end of his abyss, the Overlord leaves him in a pit, where it turns into "starve for eternity", which is still ironic.

 - Jabba Table Manners: Disgusts even the Minions, who urinate on everything and wear dead rats for hats.

 - Rolling Attack: Halfway through his fight he decides to just roll over the Overlord and his horde.

 - Trash of the Titans: His mansion is decidedly messy; numerous corridors and hallways have been converted into improvised storehouses for all the dirty dishes and table scraps that the feasts constantly produce.

 - Villainous Glutton: Melvin is so gluttonous that he's carved out an entire empire from the surrounding countryside just to feed his appetite.